microsoft/generative-ai-for-beginners/CONTRIBUTING.md

 This workflow ensures that any relative path has tracking in it.
 This repository is deployed to GitHub pages so we need to track the movement between the different files and folders.

-To make sure your relative paths have tracking in them simply check for the following text `?wt.mc_id` at the end of the path.
+To make sure your relative paths have tracking in them simply check for the following text `?wt.mc_id=` at the end of the path.
 If it's appended to your relative paths then you will pass this check.

 If not, you may get the following error.